gdq12/data-engineering-zoomcamp-2024/week6/6_13_streaming_with_python/README.md

     + `PLAINTEXT` --> `INTERNAL` and `PLAINTEXT_HOST` --> `EXTERNAL` to emphasize the purpose for each of the listeners.
 Listerners take messages from either inside or outside the docker network

     + for internal docker to docker communication, need to find the IP address of `broker`, this is elaborated below
+* python docker added to network

+    + [kafka/python-wk6.Dockerfile](kafka/python-wk6.Dockerfile) and [kafka/requirements.txt][kafka/requirements.txt] where created for this

+    + an updated version of `requirements.txt` was created and commited since a new solution was required for kafka to work with pytho 3.12, [solution3 stackoverflow](https://stackoverflow.com/questions/77287622/modulenotfounderror-no-module-named-kafka-vendor-six-moves-in-dockerized-djan) details this.
+Getting an updated version of `requirements.txt`.
+This was done by after python docker container being updated, `pip freeze > requirements.txt` executed in the running container and then it was exported via `docker cp containerID:/home/ubuntu/requirements.txt ~/file/destination/path`

+* These scripts were adapted in that python scripts are executed from a python docker container within the same network so as to not have to configure the python global env for the script run.
+In order to successfully carry this out the kafka internal listener address had to be identified and updated accordingly in `settings.py` for value `BOOTSTRAP_SERVERS`.
+The broker kafka running docker IP address was obtained by the following docker command:

+    ```
+    docker inspect \
+    -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' containerID
+    ```

+    + so far it seems that the IP address is always `172.18.0.3`, though should this change the current IP address can be obtained from the command above afer `docker compose up -d` command

+    + a pretty good elaboration of this can be found in a [kaaiot article](https://www.kaaiot.com/blog/kafka-docker) and [confluent page](https://www.confluent.io/blog/kafka-listeners-explained/)

+    + perhaps to explore in the future to fix IP addresses in a docker network would be this [medium article](https://medium.com/@wandrys.sousa/assign-a-fixed-ip-address-to-a-container-in-docker-compose-2cc6c1a6151e)

+### JSON Example Code Review

 * [json_example/producer.py](json_example/producer.py):